jonathandinu/ai4artists/README.md

 ![](images/simple-neural-net-art-diagram.png)

-## Ars Ex Machina
+## Ars ex machina (art from the machine)

 This repo exists as part curriculum and part textbook for Jonathan's art and machine learning virtual "course".
-The course is mainly an indefinite [Twitch](https://www.twitch.tv/thedatawarehaus) series in the form of live lectures/workshops.
-Recordings of the streams will be edited and augmented (with better graphics) and posted to [YouTube](https://www.youtube.com/channel/UCi0Hd3U6xb4V0ApUhAIfu9Q) as VODs.
+The course is mainly an indefinite [Twitch](https://www.twitch.tv/psychothan721) series in the form of live lectures/workshops.
+Recordings of the streams will be edited and posted to [YouTube](https://www.youtube.com/channel/UCi0Hd3U6xb4V0ApUhAIfu9Q) as VODs.
 Lecture notes and exercises will form an informal interactive textbook and reference if reading is more your speed.

 These materials are a top-down application-first appproach to both understanding how to use deep learning **for** art as well as an exploration of neural networks **as** art (this will make sense later in the course).
 All code examples will be in Javascript using [Tensorflow.js](https://www.tensorflow.org/js).